UVIT/AstroSat observation of TW Hya: Observations and Data reduction

-UVIT has a low-resolution slit-less spectroscopic facility in both NUV and FUV bands: one grating is mounted in the NUV wheel and two gratings (with orthogonal dispersions axes) in the FUV wheel.
+UVIT, onboard AstroSat satellite, consists of two identical 38 cm coaligned telescopes with a field of view of $\sim$28 arcmin: one is dedicated for the FUV band (120-180nm) and the other for the NUV (200-300nm) and VIS (320-550nm) bands.
+Although UVIT is primarily an imaging instrument, it also has low-resolution slit-less spectroscopic facilities in both NUV and FUV bands: one grating is mounted in the NUV wheel, and two gratings (with orthogonal dispersion axes) in the FUV wheel.
+The advantage of the UVIT is that the telescope simultaneously observes the targets in both the FUV and NUV bands.
+This helps to better constrain the UV spectra of TTSs.
 However, the NUV channel is currently inoperative and only the FUV channel remains operative.
 The maximum efficiency is achieved in the $-$2 order of the FUV gratings with a spectral resolution of 15 \AA~\citep{tandon2020, Dewangan}.

 The UVIT observations of TW Hya were carried out as part of the GT proposal (ID: G07\_086, PI: D. K. Ojha) on 2017 April 07.
 The FUV observation was performed in the spectroscopic mode, while the NUV observations were completed in the photometric mode in a wide (N242W/Silica-1), a medium (N245M/NUVB13), and a narrow (N279N/NUVN2) band.
-The details of these filters and the corresponding exposure times in those filters are shown in \autoref{UVIT_obs}.

-Both the photometric and spectroscopic observations were completed in multiple orbits.
-The level1 raw data was corrected for spacecraft drift, flat-field and distortion, and the orbit-wise images were generated using the software CCDLAB \citep{postma2017}.
+The level-1 raw data were corrected for spacecraft drift, flat-field and distortion, and the orbit-wise images were generated using the software CCDLAB \citep{postma2017}.
 Then, the orbit-wise images were co-aligned and combined to generate final science-ready images in each filter.
-Astrometry was also performed using CCDLAB by comparing the $Gaia$-DR2 source catalogue.
-The details about the telescope and the instruments are available in \citet{subra2016, tandon2017b} and the instrument calibration can be found in \cite{tandon2017a,tandon2020}.
+Astrometry was also performed using CCDLAB by comparing the $Gaia$-DR3 source catalogue.
+The details about the telescope and the instruments are available in \citet{subra2016, tandon2017b}, and the instrument calibration can be found in \cite{tandon2017a,tandon2020}.